ramiel/memoizy/README.md

 `memoizy(fn, options)`

 - `maxAge`: Tell how much time the value must be kept in memory, in milliseconds.
 Default: Infinity
 - `cache`: Specify a different cache to be used.
-It must have the same interface as [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+It's a function that returns a new cache that must have the same interface as [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 Default [new Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
 - `cacheKey`: Function to build the cache key given the arguments.
 - `valueAccept`: Function in the form `(err, value) => true/false`.
 It receive an error (if any) and the memoized value and return true/false.
 If false is returned, the value is discarded.
 If the memoized function returns a promise, the resolved value (or the rejection error) is passed to the function.
 Default null (all values accepted)